-- Are you having a hard time keeping records of existing resumes and have trouble getting them to the right people in your company in a timely fashion?
+- Are you having a hard time keeping records of existing resumes and having trouble getting them to the right people in your company in a timely fashion?

-- Do you have a database that you can search for existing resumes and applicants?
+- Do you have a database where you can search for existing resumes and applicants?

 While there are many things that you might want to consider when choosing an ATS, one of the main areas you want to cover is the people who’ll be using the system.